robault/CustomSubdomains/README.md

 end
 ```

-...and the new way of doing it (no such thing as 'devise_parameter_sanitizer.for' anymore):
+...and the new way of doing it:

 ```ruby
 def configure_permitted_parameters